LinuxAd/connection-test-exporter/README.md

 A quick utility I wrote to test my internet connection, and record a log of when it was up or down.

+*** Now with prometheus metrics support! ***

-For now it just connects by default to bbc.co.uk, and writes a log to a directory in your home folder.
+By default it attempts to connect by default to bbc.co.uk, and will export a number of metrics to prometheus as it does so, along with writing out some cool output to your terminal.
+It can also write a log to a directory in your home folder.
 It should work on all platforms supported by the go compiler, but has only been tested on Windows 10 for now, as that's the PC I have that's connected by ethernet directly to my home router.

-# Build
+## Build

 ```bash
 go build
 ```

+## Requires

+Some kind of emoji font installed because I like being able to spot the dropped connections at a glance in the output.

-# Run
+## Run

 ```bash
 PS C:\Users\point\Documents\Development\connection-test> connection-test